qlik-oss/qlik-embedded-analytics-workshop/README.md

 With nebula.js configuration complete, you can use the `qlikEmbed` variable to render visualizations in the web application.

-#### 4.2.2 Embed objects from Qlik Sense applications
+## 5.2 Embed objects from Qlik Sense applications

-In this section, you're going to use the `qlikEmbed` variable from [4.2.1](#421-connect-to-qlik-cloud-analytics) to render visualizations in the workshop web application.
+In this section, you're going to use the `qlikEmbed` variable from Step 5.1 to render visualizations in the workshop web application.

 Open the `mashup.js` file of the workshop web application located in the `src/qlik/` directory for editing.